Building an Online Card Payment System

 </Step>

-<Step title="Commit the inflight transaction">
+<Step title="Update the inflight transaction">

-Commit the inflight transaction from the authorization step once clearing is received.
-This turns the transaction from `INFLIGHT` (pending) to `APPLIED` (completed):
+Commit the inflight transaction.
+This turns the transaction from `INFLIGHT` (pending) to `APPLIED` (completed).

 <CodeGroup>